 5. Practice interleaving

 A good idea when you are studying is to do something called interleaving.
 Interleaving means that you test yourself on different concepts.
 Doing this will help you retain information better, and it is usually how tests are set up.

 The problem with practicing one concept is that your attention starts to decrease because you will know what is coming next.
 Mixing up concepts will help you see how concepts differ, form trends and fit together.

 6. Create your own study materials

-Study materials such as notes, recordings, and visual aids can help make the studying process less overwhelming.
+Study materials such as notes, recordings, past papers and visual aids can help make the studying process less overwhelming.
 This is why it’s important to make sure that your notes are complete and correct as well as having any other materials readily available such as books, pens and paper.